jconorgrogan/JamesGPT/README.md

 Two things I find especially interesting:
 1. You can nudge GPT to voluntarily provide its own belief structure; for instance, you can ask it, "Give me 10 things related to [topic X] where you assign high probabilities".
 Or you can do something like "Give me 10 hot takes from a [insert group] and assign odds"
 2. You can use this jailbreak to test GPT on various AI ethics and allignemnt tasks, by having JAMES predict what ChatGPT will do in certain scenarios.
-For instance, give it the trolley problem, and say "Chat GPT will push the person in the way of the trolly"
+For instance, give it a trolley problem, and say something like "Chat GPT will push the person in the way of the trolley" for your market.

 **Prompt:**